jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-objects.md

 ##### System Interface might be Publics of System Objects

 One idea that system interfaces may be based on, is that a system interface might be no more than public members of a system object.
-When this description here about system interfaces would be incomplete, what might be missing may be derived from the idea, that a system interface may simply show public members of a system object.
+When this description here about system interfaces might be incomplete, what might be missing may be derived from the idea, that a system interface may simply show public members of a system object.
 Another idea derived from that could be that *private* workings of system objects might not be shown in a system interface.
 But these may be mere guidelines to have something to hold on to.

 ##### Origin of the System Interface Notation

 The notation for a *system interface* may be derived from *interface* notation.
-When an object would have several interfaces, each interface might be shown as a triangle inside the object:
+When an object might have several interfaces, each interface might be shown as a triangle inside the object:

 ![](images/1.%20System%20Objects.027.png)

-But showing a system interface would be like showing the interior of 'the symbol itself'.
+But showing a system interface might be like showing the interior of 'the symbol itself'.
 Therefore, the triangle of a system interface might be creatively stuck to the border of the symbol:

 ![](images/1.%20System%20Objects.005.png)